 In c#, passing a value type parameter to a method by reference means passing a reference of the variable to the method.
 So the changes made to the parameter inside the called method will affect the original data stored in the argument variable.

-Using the ref keyword, we can pass parameters reference-type.
+ref keyword, we can pass parameters reference-type.
 It’s mandatory to initialize the variable value before passing it as an argument to the method in the c# programming language.

 Following is a simple example of passing parameters by reference in the c# programming language.